jdnordh/WebGame/README.md

 # WebGame
-A web application game served by a Node Js server.
+A Connect Four game served by a Node Js server.